 An important note: My outstretched hand is always wider than the quantity of food I am about to consume.
 I am less active in the wintertime, so I eat fewer calories.

 In winter, I often make a vegetable stew or hearty soup, including beans, various frozen vegetables, steamed cabbage, sliced fresh ripe avocado topped with herbed goat cheese, and good olive oil.
 You can add fresh sliced avocado to anything!
 Sweet Hungarian paprika, Himalayan sea salt, and freshly ground black pepper top the soup.
 It can be kept in the fridge for up to three days or frozen for later.

 On most days, I consume my final meal before 3 pm.
-Allowing my digestive system to empty and rest, results in more restful sleep and higher energy levels.
+When I allow my digestive system to empty and rest, it results in more restful sleep and higher energy levels.
 Eating more food than I need always feels uncomfortable, and it causes unsettling dreams.

 I never buy anything fat-free.
 My yogurt, butter, or cheese are the best quality, least processed items available.
 Your brain needs fats to function well since it holds about 25% of the body’s cholesterol.

 A typical trip to the grocery may include vegetable or turkey stock, Eden Organic beans, full-fat Greek Yogurt, real butter, frozen wild-caught salmon, fresh root vegetables, and a variety of frozen or raw vegetables.
 I sometimes eat chicken, wild-caught fish, eggs, or seafood if I dine out on the weekend.
 During the week, I eat very close to the menu I showed you today.